IGSN/igsn.github.io/statutes.md

 ## § 8 Affiliated Members ##

-Affiliate Membership with an advisory function and the right to attend the General Assembly shall be restricted to organisations who do not use the Registration Agency of IGSN in their capacity as allocating agents but have an interest in the further purposes specified under §2(2). §§4 to 5 shall apply mutatis mutandis.
+Affiliate Membership with an advisory function and the right to attend the General Assembly shall be restricted to organisations who do not register IGSN identifiers in their capacity as IGSN agents but have an interest in the further purposes specified under §2(2). §§4 to 5 shall apply mutatis mutandis.

 ## § 9 Constituent bodies of the Association ##